Y0URD34TH/Project-GLD/README.md

 Project GLD is a Game Library Manager/ Game Search and Game Downloader, That Supports Community Plugins Based in LUA to Download Games (the plugins are based in lua program is made in c++)

+we are not responsible for any plugin, use the program and plugins at your own risk!

 The Project is Currently in Alpha